BrowserStackCE/pytest-appium-browserstack/README.md

 - Set the deviceName and platformVersion.
 You can refer our [Capability Generator](https://www.browserstack.com/app-automate/capabilities)

-- Run the below command to execute a single Android test on BrowserStack AppAutomate:
+- Run the below command to execute parallel Android test on BrowserStack AppAutomate:
 ```
 cd android
 paver run parallel